Do These Exercises and Stretches Now For Sitting All Day

 Can sitting too much hurt your hips?

-Over time, any repetitive movement or position can cause our bodies to get out of whack.
-So yes, sitting falls into that category.
 Other than lack of activity, it seems kind of weird that something so natural can be so damaging to our bodies.
-But it’s not because sitting is bad.
-It’s just that sitting all day, nonstop, for days, weeks, or even years can really add up.
-It can have some bad consequences.
+But it’s not because sitting itself is bad.

-Like muscular imbalances.
-That’s when a muscle (more often a muscle group) is over or under active.
-This can pull our posture out of alignment.
-In ny experience, imbalances can also cause pain it in the form of spasms.
+In my experience, imbalances can also cause spasms.
 Or chronic discomfort and ache from surrounding muscles that are lacking support or being forced to compensate.

 Chronic aches and pains can be demotivating when it comes to workouts.
 Exercising can feel like the last thing you want to do when your body hurts.